Category Archives: Meditation & Mindfulness

 Bodywork

-Muscle tension can be an effect of anxiety, particulary if it is ongoing, and body therapies such as massage, reflexology or shiatsu can relieve the muscles and help you relax.
+Muscle tension can be caused by anxiety, particularly if it is ongoing.
+Body therapies such as massage, reflexology or shiatsu can relieve the muscles and help you relax.
 Yoga, Tai Chi and Qi Gong are other techniques to help the body relax.
 Yoga incorporates good breathing practices and is especially useful.

-Cranialsacral therapy uses more gentle techniques than massage on the head, spine and pelvis, the source of the nervous system.
+Craniosacral Therapy uses gentler techniques than massage on the head, spine and pelvis, the source of the nervous system.
 Gentle manipulation of this area of the body leads to reduced nervous, as well as muscle tension.

 Meditation

 In meditation controlled breathing techniques are used to free the mind of chatter and activity.
 By practicing meditation on a daily basis you can develop a more relaxed outlook.
 Meditation does not need to be difficult.
-There are many different ways of meditating and it is simply a matter of finding the one that suits you.
-Take a look here to discover some different forms of meditation for beginners and find the one that is right for you.
+There are many different ways of meditating, and it is simply a matter of finding the one that suits you.
+Take a look here to discover different forms of meditation for beginners and find the one that is right for you.
 If even the idea of meditating freaks you out start here instead.

 Breathing